Gayathri16N/Decision-Tree-Task/README.md

-# Decision-Tree-Task
+# Prediction-using-Decision-Tree-Algorithm
 DATA SCIENCE AND BUSINESS ANALYTICS INTERNSHIP@GRIP THE Spark Foundation.

 Prediction Using Supervised ML

-This is a Linear Regression model which is used to predict the scores obtained by the student given the number of hours they study.
+This is a decision tree model  .

+To predict a new dataset into right classification accordingly by Creating the Decision Tree classifier and visualize it graphically.